br4sco/dae-param-est/README.md

 4. Metadata corresponding to the above noise matrix

 The parameter `Nw` defines the number of steps of the noise sequence, and which has to be long enough for running the simulation.
-Specifically, `Nw✕δ > N✕Ts` must hold, where `δ` is the sampling time of the noise generation, `N` and `Ts` is the number of steps and sampling time of the simulation, respectively.
+Specifically, `Nw*δ > N*Ts` must hold, where `δ` is the sampling time of the noise generation, `N` and `Ts` is the number of steps and sampling time of the simulation, respectively.

 To use the same disturbance model as described in the paper, in a julia repl in [src/julia](src/julia) run: